Read This First

 Prompt 3: Comment on how the complexion and body type in depictions of Jesus reflect the culture in which he is venerated.

-The section turns on Depictions of Jesus and Cultural Reflections and Non-Western Depictions.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Depictions of Jesus and Cultural Reflections and Non-Western Depictions in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Depictions of Jesus and Cultural Reflections distinct from Non-Western Depictions.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Depictions of Jesus and Cultural Reflections distinct from Non-Western Depictions.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-At this stage, the gain is not memorizing the conclusion but learning to think with There seems to be an relationship between 1), The Human Drive to Make Humanity the Center, and Survey some of the more common Gods proposed.
+Treat There seems to be an relationship between 1), The Human Drive to Make Humanity the Center, and Survey some of the more common Gods proposed as handles, not slogans.
 The charitable version of the argument should be kept alive long enough for the real weakness to become visible.
 The humanistic pressure is lived orientation: a view matters when it changes how a person inhabits meaning, finitude, or agency.

 Early Christian art, particularly from the Byzantine period, often depicted Jesus with Mediterranean features, including olive skin and dark hair, consistent with the Semitic origins of historical Jesus.